directus/directus/docs/reference/api/rest/authentication.md

 ## Logout

+Invalidate the refresh token thus destroying the user's session.

 <div class="two-up">
 <div class="left">

-Invalidate the refresh token thus destroying the user's session.

 ### Request Attributes

 <div class="definitions">

 `refresh_token`\
-<small>The refresh token to invalidate.
-If you have the refresh token in a cookie through [`/auth/login`](#login), you don't
-have to submit it here.</small>
+The refresh token to invalidate.
+If you have the refresh token in a cookie through [`/auth/login`](#login), you don't have to submit it here.

 </div>